frank9524/securitytxt/README.md

 * Every class and function is fully documented.

 Soon to be implemented:
-* `fail_silently`: if a file format is invalid, it continues parsing the rest of the line instead of raising an error.
+* `fail_silently`: if a file format is invalid, continue parsing the rest of the lines instead of raising an error.